 The FORTIKA consortium put efforts to create a genuine collection of the so-called “User stories”.

 These are descriptions of threats and attacks that a user faces in the frame of everyday job.
-The user stories reflect threat scenarios that are really appear in the business environment.
-They provide the views of non-expert end users on the issue of cyber security as conceived in the frame of their day-to-day business practice in their real work in the environment of an SME.
+The user stories reflect real threat scenarios that appear in the business environment.
+They provide the views of non-expert end-users related to cyber security as conceived in the frame of their day-to-day business practice in the environment of an SME.

-The user stories will help to improve the targeting of the project to serve real needs of real SMEs.
-It is expected that the user stories will provide an effective tool for fine-tuning of the FORTIKA pilots.
-Further, they will facilitate all stakeholders to understand the FORTIKA functionality and to evaluate the FORTIKA outcomes.
+The user stories help to align the goals of the project based on the needs of SMEs and the market.
+Moreover, the user stories provide an effective tool for fine-tuning of the FORTIKA pilots.
+Furthermore, they facilitate all stakeholders to understand the FORTIKA functionality and help to evaluate the FORTIKA outcomes.

-So far, 49 user stories have been collected.
-The FORTIKA consortium will proceed to a thorough elaboration of the collected user stories to interpret them and to identify insights and trends.
-The results of this procedure will be published through the respective deliverables as well as through other dissemination media, taking into account the FORTIKA security scrutiny procedures.
+So far, 50 user stories have been collected.
+The FORTIKA consortium elaborated the collected user stories to interpret them and to identify insights and trends.
+The results of this procedure published through the respective FORTIKA deliverables D3.6 and D6.3.

-At the current stage, we present below, a set of selected highly indicative user stories to show the extent and diversity of threat scenarios that could be handled by the FORTIKA solution in the real work environment of nowadays SMEs.
-Most of the presented stories refer to SMEs.
-Two of the stories refer to academic institutions.
+We present below, a set of selected indicative user stories in the form of short narrations, to show the extent and diversity of threat scenarios in the real work environment of SMEs.
+Below we list 15 selected user stories where two of these refer to academic institutions.
 The reader can easily notice the different nature of threats in these two stories.

 A user with advanced IT skills working in a software development company, experiences on a daily basis email spamming attacks and redirecting from a page to other untrusted pages.
 The typical activities of this user is development and testing of frontend and backend applications.